 A word of caution if you choose the former approach.
 If you decide to pour your ill-gotten gains back into the stock market, understand that there are no further guarantees when it comes to the return on your investments.
 If you decide to put your money into bricks and mortar instead you'll make less cash overall, but your money's much safer.
 We can still help you do a little better than this, however.

-GTA 5 money: LCN stock market explained
+GTA 5 money: making money on the LCN stock market explained

 The LCN stock market exists only in the single-player component of GTA 5, and we've got a few useful tips that will help you both minimise your risks, and get more back from your investments.
 It won't surprise you to learn that buying low and selling high lies at the core of your money-making strategy here, but there are certain things you should keep in mind about how exactly shares behave in the game.